|Reaching Out: Service Learning at Hillbrook|

 Grade 4: Protecting California’s Natural Resources

 Learning about California is the focus in 4th grade; including in science class, where students investigate an oak woodland and its benefits for the native Ohlone.
 An educational program followed by hands-on habitat restoration at Arastradero Preserve helps the students learn about protecting California’s natural resources.
 In the spring, students help to remove invasive species at Henry Cowell State Park.
-Students educate others about the importance of our watershed and the effects of hazardous runoff into creeks and the bay by hanging informational door hangers in the neighborhood.

 Grade 5: Ross Creek Restoration and Campus Pride